UNdot33K/ScriptKiddie_AV/README.md

 provide the file attributes in the output file.
-The other executable "cmp" is written in Python, which compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results so you can take a look at it later on.
+The other executable "cmp" is written in Python, which compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results so you can take a look at it later on, using Winmerge which you can find here: https://www.winmerge.org and makes an othewise dubious procedure... very easy and fun!

-Other than the parent directory "FR_AV" containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.
+Other than the "FR_AV" parent directory containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.